The Complete Guide to Full Stack MARN Web Apps Development: MongoDB, Apollo (GraphQL), React, and Node.js

 Notice that we extract

-We can use GraphQL Playground to test it, and help us to generate the query with parameter:
+We can use GraphQL Playground to test it, and help us to generate the query with a parameter:

 Call GraphQL query with parameter from React